tomgp/chess-canvas/readme.md

 Read a set of PGN files, parse and analyse the data therein.
 Create a set of json files to power various visualisations.

 The important scripts are:

-_ node/generate_d3_tree_extended.js _
+_node/generate_d3_tree_extended.js_

-which takes a list of ECO openings and steps through each move by move building up a move tree in the standard d3 format
+This takes a list of ECO openings and steps through each move by move building up a move tree in the standard d3 format
 	{
 		"name":"_e4_c5_Bc4",	//the node name is a string of moves joined by underscores "move":"Bc4",			//the 'move' property is a convenience navigate the tree